The algebraic boundary of the sonc cone: Tropical arrangements of singular loci

-By property \ref{item:6Proof5}, there are only finitely many possible values for the Euclidean volume $v(\Delta_h)$.
+By property \ref{item:6Proof5}, $\overline{\Gamma}_h$ is a union of polytopes whose vertices are contained in $A$ and, hence, there are only finitely many possible values for the Euclidean volume $v(\Delta_h)$.
 Hence, there exists some $h \in \cF$ such that the volume $v(\Delta_h)$ is minimal.
-By the first paragraph of the proof, $v(\Delta_h)$ is positive.
+By the first paragraph of this proof, $v(\Delta_h)$ is positive.

 Let $\al \in \Delta_h$ be generic in the sense the each simplicial circuit in $D = \supp(h) \cup \{\al\}$ containing $\al$ is full-dimensional.
 Choose a sequence $\{\varepsilon_j\}_{j \in \N}$ of positive numbers with limit zero.
 As in \eqref{eq:ApproximatingSequence}, we obtain, for each $\varepsilon_j$, an exponential sum